 We have a whole Northern Irish travel blog guide dedicated to Newcastle, where you can find out more.

 5. Visit The Ulster Folk and Transport Museum

-One of the best attraction in County Down is the Ulster Folk and Transport Museum.
+One of the best attractions in County Down is the Ulster Folk and Transport Museum.
 The museum offers you a unique opportunity to explore life over 100 years ago in Northern Ireland.
-The museum is internationally renown for its unique experiences and exhibitions that it offers.
+The museum is internationally renowned for the unique experiences and exhibitions that it offers.

 Travel through the centuries and uncover thatched cottages, farms, shops and schools of a unique period of time.
 The museum will offer one of the best day experiences for you to enjoy in Northern Ireland.
 It is also set in the beautiful countryside that overlooks Belfast Lough.